sreekar2307/Algorithms/README.md

 # Algorithms
-This repo consist C code for all the important and basic algorithms
+This repo consist of either in C or java code for all the important and basic algorithms
-Changes made